fortran-lang/setup-fortran/README.md

 | windows-2022 |      |      | &check; | &check; | &check; | &check; | &check; |
 <!-- compat ends -->

+**Note:** version 13 of the GNU toolchain is not yet available on Windows.

 Supported Intel toolchains: